-- Poll watchers should be trained in advance so that they're familiar with the election rules and can recognize if they are incorrectly enforced. - The poll watchers' most important responsibility is to report any problems at the polls to the Election Protection hotline at 1-866-OUR-VOTE (1-866-687-8683).
-Trained lawyers will be on hand on Election Day to help you sort out problems quickly. - They should keep an informal tally of the number of students who vote at their polling place and send those tallies to the campaign coordinator hourly. - Take pictures outside the polling place of students having fun while waiting to vote and send them to the campaign coordinator for use with the media and online.
+- Make sure you know the rules in your state and follow them to the letter.
+Some states require poll workers to stay a certain distance from the polls or prohibit talking to or taking photos of voters. - Let the registrar know in advance that you will be poll watching.
+This will prevent potential confusion with the registrar and with polling place workers. - Poll watchers should be trained in advance so that they're familiar with the election rules and can recognize if they are incorrectly enforced. - The poll watchers' most important responsibility is to report any problems at the polls to the Election Protection hotline at 1-866-OUR-VOTE (1-866-687-8683).
+Trained lawyers will be on hand on Election Day to help you sort out problems quickly. - They should keep an informal tally of the number of students who vote at their polling place and send those tallies to the campaign coordinator hourly. - As voters leave the polls, ask them if everything went smoothly with their voting experience.
+This is a great way to quickly identify any problems.

+Take pictures outside the polling place of students having fun while waiting to vote and send them to the campaign coordinator for use with the media and online.
+(Make sure first that it's legal in your state to take pictures at polling places.)